 Some development is ongoing for new insulin competition, but these are currently limited to insulin glargine, vying for a slice of the Lantus® market.
 Mylan, Sandoz, and GC Pharma all have biosimilar insulins that have been approved elsewhere in the world, Mylan and Biocon had first applied for FDA approval through the 505(b)(2) pathway in September 2017; they received a rejection due to manufacturing plant problems in June 2018.
 Current details are not known.
 Admelog® remains the only follow-on version of insulin lispro available or in development.
 Any FDA filing that remains unapproved by the transition date will be converted to a 351(k) biologic licensing application, subject to an entirely different level of requirements.
 It may be that prospective biosimilar insulin makers are awaiting the passage of the transition date before beginning the FDA filing process.

 BR&R requested information from the FDA as to the number of biosimilar insulin clinical development programs currently in their system.
-A spokesperson for the FDA’s Center for Drug Evaluation said they couldn’t disclose any information about current biosimilar clinical development programs (event the number).
+A spokesperson for the FDA’s Center for Drug Evaluation said they couldn’t disclose any information about current biosimilar clinical development programs (even the number).
 Without this information, the chart below was based on publicly available information, and this is thin indeed, considering the various forms of rapid and intermediate-acting insulins that will be subject to biosimilar competition.

 TABLE: INSULIN VERSIONS CURRENTLY APPROVED OR UNDER DEVELOPMENT